justadreamer/SkyS3Sync/README.md

 ##Integration

 SkyS3SyncManager class is not a singleton (to allow f.e. for syncing several S3 buckets each with its own separate manager).
 Thus it is best to create a 'sticky' instance belonging to an object which has a significantly long life-time.
 For the simplest use case it can be your application delegate object.
-Below is a suggested integration snippet (taken from the Example):
+Below is a suggested integration snippet (taken from the Example project):

 AppDelegate.h: